skip to main content

 Annual contracts probably won’t be a big deal for you if you’ve been with the same provider for a long time and haven’t had any issues.
 But they can be really inconvenient if you move around a lot or have a provider that delivers subpar service.

-Thankfully, some internet service providers offer Wi-Fi plans with no annual contracts.
-You can sign up for service and cancel any time afterwards without needing to pay those dreaded ETFs.
+Thankfully, more and more internet service providers offer plans with no annual contracts.
+You can sign up for service and cancel any time.

 We recommend going with a no-contract provider if one is available in your area; otherwise, just be prepared to pay out some extra moolah if you want to break your contract early.